Whole Bean vs. Ground Coffee: 3 Things to Consider

 Choosing whole-bean coffee means you’re committing to the entire coffee brewing process, from adjusting the grind size to suit your brewing method to measuring the correct amount of beans, grinding, and cleaning your coffee grinder.
 If you have the time and patience, this effort can be rewarding.

-But if you’re on a tight schedule or prefer not to bother with the process, the convenience of ground coffee might be more attractive.
-With pre-ground coffee, you can let the machine handle the work while you prepare for your day.
+But if you’re on a tight schedule or prefer not to bother with the process, buy ground coffee since you can let the machine handle the work while you prepare for your day.
 This way, you’ll get your preferred grind size each time.

 Your Consumption Habits